The best translation software makes it simple and easy to translate existing content and digital assets for use in overseas markets.

 Lokalize (opens in new tab) does what it says on the tin, localizing and translating mobile apps and web content for companies big and small.
 The service allows clients to upload localization files, then edit and translate their copy with either their own translators or Lokalise's professionals.

-Another market player is Transifex, a cloud-based platform that localizes websites, web apps and mobile apps.
+Transifex (opens in new tab) is another market player to consider, and offers a cloud-based platform that localizes websites, web apps and mobile apps.
 It brings together communities and groups to collaborate from one place, where roles can be assigned and projects managed collaboratively through to completion.

 Crowdin (opens in new tab) targets developers with its web-based service that facilitates the translation of mobile apps, web apps, games, support documentation and more, to aid expansion to the global market.